MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_servers.md

 As a user of MBO servers, you will be given a login to MBO servers, which will give you access to the servers.

+## Guidelines

+- Store raw and processed data in your allocated user space `ID_USER_DATA`.
+- Delete unused data when no longer needed to conserve shared storage.
+- Do not browse the internet on the MBO servers.
+- Do not install software on your own.
+Consult with the MBO admins with a request.
+- *Log out from Windows after each session.*

 ## Connecting with RDP

 MBO processing servers are accessible via Microsoft Remote Desktop Protocol (RDP).